HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/CodeToPrintUserAndHostname.md

 ## Introduction

-This document provides the sample code for using the PUMA API within a WCM JSP component to print out the user and hostname that initiated the request and describes how to do it.
+This document provides the sample code for using the PUMA API within a WCM JSP component to print out the user and hostname that initiated the request and describes how to use it.

 ## Instructions